 - your Responsible Clinician,

 - your Nearest Relative,

 - the Hospital Managers, or

-- a tribunal.
+- a tribunal.1

 You will also be discharged if the section you are under runs out and it is not renewed.

 When you are discharged from the Mental Health Act, this isn't the same as being discharged from hospital.
 Even if you aren't detained anymore, you might agree to stay in hospital as a voluntary patient.
 This is sometimes known as being 'an informal patient'.

 Your Nearest Relative is a legal term used in the Mental Health Act.
 It is not the same as the next of kin.

-You can find more information about 'Nearest Relative - Under the Mental Health Act' at www.rethink.org.
+You can find more information about 'Nearest Relative' at www.rethink.org.
 Or call our General Enquiries team on 0121 522 7007 and ask them to send you a copy of our factsheet.

-Top 2.
-When can my Responsible Clinician discharge me?
+2. Can my Responsible Clinician discharge me?

 Your Responsible Clinician is the person in charge of your care while you are under the Mental Health Act.
-Your Responsible Clinician is usually your psychiatrist, but other professionals can sometimes be Responsible Clinicians.
-The staff at the hospital should tell you who your Responsible Clinician is.
+2 Your Responsible Clinician is usually your psychiatrist, but other professionals can sometimes be Responsible Clinicians.3 The staff at the hospital should tell you who your Responsible Clinician is.

 Your Responsible Clinician can discharge you.
 They should discharge you if they don't think that you meet the conditions of being under the Mental Health Act anymore.
-They shouldn't just wait until your detention period comes to an end.
+They shouldn't just wait until your detention period comes to an end.4

 If your detention period is coming to an end, your Responsible Clinician must decide whether the detention should be renewed.
 Or whether you should be discharged.
 If your detention isn't renewed, then you must either be discharged or moved on to another section.
 Your Responsible Clinician should talk you through their decision.
+5

 3. What is a Hospital Managers' review?

 When you are detained under the Mental Health Act, you can ask the Hospital Managers to review your detention.
 This is to see if they can discharge you.
 You can ask the staff on the ward for an application form.
 You could try to get in touch with the 'Mental Health Act administrator', who can tell you about the process.

 Who are the hospital managers?

 The name "managers" can be confusing because it does not mean the people who run the hospital.
-Hospital managers can be the NHS trust or NHS foundation trust.
-They can delegate their functions.
-The decision to discharge would be made by 3 or more people called "associate managers" or "Mental Health Act managers".
+The decision is actually made by 3 or more people called "associate managers" or "Mental Health Act managers".6

 Who can ask for a Hospital Managers' review?